PBCAR/PThelper_Archive/README.md

 ## Introduction to Purchase Tasks

-These demand instruments are used to measure the reinforcer pathology - the extent to which a value for a commodity is effected by increased cost.
+These demand instruments are used to measure the relative reinforcement of a substance - the extent to which a value for a commodity is effected by increased cost.
 Greater demand (i.e. little sensitivity to changes in price) is often associated with substance-related problems and use disorders (see Bickel et al., 2011).
-The 5 most commonly used indices generated from the purchase task are:
+The 5 most commonly used indicators generated from the purchase task are:

 Breakpoint -- The first increment of cost with zero consumption

-Intensity -- Consumption at the first price point
+Intensity -- Consumption at zero (or negligible) cost

 Omax -- The maximum expenditure